 - What are the steps to deactivate the old menu with the complete new menu?

-- Can we configure the discounts through API?
+- Can the discounts is configurable through API?

-- Can we configure the taxes on charges?
+- Is it possible to configure the taxes on charges via API?

-- No. This should be configured at the aggregator's end by contacting merchant PoC.
+- No. But from the Quint dashboard, you can configure the taxes on charges for Zomato and Meraki.
+For other aggregators, it has to be configured at the aggregator's end by contacting merchant PoC.